Sati (practice): Enforcement of India's 1987 sati law

-(iv) The creation of a trust, or the collection of funds, or the construction of a temple or other structure or the carrying on of any form of worship or the performance of any ceremony thereat, with a view to perpetuate the honour of, or to preserve the memory of, a person who has committed Sati."

 The punishment for glorifying sati is a minimum one-year sentence that can be increased to seven years in prison and a minimum fine of 5,000 rupees that can be increased to 30,000 rupees.
 This Section of the Act has become heavily criticised by both sides of the Sati debate.
 Proponents of Sati argue against it, claiming the practice to be a part of Indian culture.
 Simultaneously, those against the practice of Sati also question the practicality of such a law, since it may be interpreted in a manner so as to punish the victim.

 India continues to witness a cultural divide in regards to their opinions of Sati, with a great deal of the glorification of this practice occurring within it.
 The Calcutta Marwari have been noted to follow the practice of Sati worship, yet the community alleges it to be a part of their culture and insist they be permitted to follow their practices.
-Additionally, the practice is still fervently revered in parts of rural India, with entire temples still dedicated to previous victims of Sati.

 India is steeped in a heavily patriarchal system and their norms, making it difficult for even the most vigilant of authorities to enforce the 1987 Act.
 An instance of this can be seen in 2002 where two police officers were attacked by a mob of approximately 1,000 people when attempting to stop an instance of Sati.
-In India, the powers of the police remain structurally limited by the political elite.
-Their limited powers are compounded by "patriarchal values, religious freedoms, and ideologies" within India.